fpereiro/dale/readme.md

          for (var key in input) {
 ```

-If three conditions are met simultaneously, we skip the current `key`, by issuing `continue`.
+If three conditions are met simultaneously, we skip the current `key`, by issuing a `continue` statement.
 These conditions are:
 - `input` is an object.
 - `inherit` is not set to `true`.
 - `input` has `key` as an inherited property.